 Robert Sutton, Ph.D., is Professor of Management Science and Engineering at Stanford.
 His work focuses on evidence-based management, the links (and gaps) between managerial knowledge and organizational action, innovation, and organizational performance.

 Jeanne Tsai, Ph.D., is Professor of Psychology at Stanford.
 She researches how cultural ideas and practices shape our emotions, and the implications for mental health, decision-making, and person perception.
 She has applied research in how cultural differences in affect expression and perception may influence workplace evaluations.

 Gregory Walton, Ph.D., is Associate Professor of Psychology at Stanford.
 His work examines the nature of self and identity, often in the context of academic motivation and achievement.
 He studies the power of "wise interventions" to address persistent social problems - especially how to raise achievement for minority students in education.

 Robb Willer, Ph.D., is Professor of Sociology at Stanford.
 He studies politics, morality, cooperation, and status.
 His political research has investigated various topics, including economic inequality, racial prejudice, masculine overcompensation and Americans' views of climate change.

 Jamil Zaki, Ph.D., is Associate Professor of Psychology.
 He studies emotions in social contexts - in particular, why, when, and how people empathize with each other, and the effects that empathy has on social behaviors such as altruism.
-He also works on leveraging psychological insights to improve the way people give, receive, and benefit from empathy.
+His book, The War for Kindness, explains how leveraging psychological insights may improve the way people give, receive, and benefit from empathy.